prokoudine/ardour-tutorial/content/recording-audio/_index.en.md

 ### Chapter 3
 # Recording

-Learn how to route signal and record audio and MIDI
+Learn how to route signal and record audio